clundstedt225/clundstedt225/README.md

 ### Hello! 👋
 I'm Connor, a Computer Science Student and Graduate in Animation & Game Programming.

+I always working on personal game projects that interest me, primarily in C# and C++.

-My game portfolio can be found here: https://conlundstedt.com/
+My game portfolio can be also be found here for a more in-depth look at my past work: https://conlundstedt.com/

 <!--
 **clundstedt225/clundstedt225** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.